trufflesecurity/trufflehog/README.md

     base:
     # Scan commits until here (usually dev branch).
     head: # optional
+    # Extra args to be passed to the trufflehog cli.
+    extra_args: # optional
 ```

 The TruffleHog OSS Github Action can be used to scan a range of commits for leaked credentials.
 The action will fail if